What does it take to get a H1 in Higher Level Business?

 Students who attend The Institute of Education are provided with exclusive, exam-focussed study notes to support their home study and revision.
 Below are a sample of the high-quality business notes they receive.

-Reaction to 2019 Business Exam
+Reaction to 2023 Business Exam

 Each year, our exceptional teachers give their take on the Leaving Certificate higher level exam papers.
-Read what Keith Hannigan, business teacher at The Institute of Education, had to say about the 2019 exam below.

 Top Tips